Larsen was placed on the reserve/COVID-19 list Friday.

 Larsen's arm injury has been clarified as a hyperextended elbow, Joe Person of The Charlotte Observer reports.

 Larsen missed Saturday's practice and was seen with a brace on his arm.
 The team stated that Larsen would be able to play if it were the regular season and they're merely holding him out for precautionary reasons.

-Larsen's two-year contract extension positions him for a reserve role this season, but he will be sidelined temporarily by an arm injury.
-More information on the issue could surface in the coming days.
+Larsen's two-year contract extension positions him for a reserve role this season, but he will be sidelined temporarily by the arm injury.

 Larsen signed a contract extension with Carolina on Wednesday, Jourdan Rodrigue of The Charlotte Observer reports.